Nowadays, with all the technology and globalization, the world feels kind of small. However, there is always something new to discover.

 Best Places to Travel

 You can also go for a walk at the malecón, a riverfront town square-eater-playground at Río Guaya.
-Their you will find all kind of vendors, restaurants and monuments.
-This area is part of a project to rebuild and modernize the city, and is actually considered one of the most active and colorful places of Guayaquil.
+There you will find all kinds of vendors, restaurants, and monuments.
+This area is part of a project to rebuild and modernize the city and is actually considered one of the most active and colorful places of Guayaquil.
 One of the most perfect places to get in touch with the amazing people of Ecuador.